brianetoon/brian-toon-portfolio/content/projects/lambdoge/index.md

 liveUrl: 'https://brianetoon.github.io/Lambdoge/'
 image: './lambdoge.png'
 featured: true
-position: 4
+position: 1
 ---

-I got an opportunity to create a landing page for a web comic series.
-My goal was to make the page fun, engaging, and easy to use, drawing readers into the series and encouraging them to become part of the community.
+I got an opportunity to create a fun landing page for a web comic series called "Lambdoge".
+My main goal was to translate a Figma design into a responsive website that met all of the design requirements.
+I also used the GSAP animation library to create a sleek mobile navigation menu.